c-carrasco/cxxlogger/README.md

 # Overview

-Welcome to the CXX Logger, a lightweight, header-only library designed for easy logging in C++17 or newer standards.
+Welcome to the CXX Logger, a lightweight, header-only library designed for easy logging in C++20 or newer standards.
-This library provides a hassle-free experience for incorporating logging capabilities into your projects.
-It utilizes the [fmt library](https://github.com/fmtlib/fmt) for C++17, but seamlessly transitions to using std::format for C++20 (or newer) with GCC versions 13.x or higher, as well as Clang versions 16 or higher, eliminating external dependencies.
+This library provides a hassle-free experience and is designed to be a simple and universal logging library with support for multiple transports for incorporating logging capabilities into your projects.
+A transport is essentially a storage device for your logs.
+As a workaround for older compilers (GCC < 13, Clang < 16 and AppleClang < 15) the library support [fmt library](https://github.com/fmtlib/fmt).

 # Prerequisites